 Producing archival quality prints for display, décor and collections is personally very rewarding for me.
 My wet darkroom transformed into digital equipment and inkjet printers over the last decade.
 I now produce inkjet prints up to 16x20 inches using Epson Ultrachome inks and archival quality papers.
 Larger archival prints are produced under my supervision by a local professional photographic print shop.

 Because of the variety of print sizes and styles of paper, I do not post a price sheet for my fine art prints online.
 I will gladly send you more details on print sizes, paper styles and prices on request.
-Please call me at 520-326-3266 or email me at kresanphotography.com.
+Please contact me at pkresan@kresanphotography.com.... thanks.

 More details on my fine art prints